junxit/us-congress-bills-110/metadata.md

 - 2007-01-11 — Introduced in House
 - 2007-01-11 — Introduced in House
 - 2007-01-11 — Referred to the House Committee on Oversight and Government Reform.
+- 2007-04-18 — Committee Consideration and Mark-up Session Held.
+- 2007-04-18 — Ordered to be Reported (Amended) by Voice Vote.
+- 2007-05-09 — Placed on the Union Calendar, Calendar No. 83.
+- 2007-05-09 — Reported (Amended) by the Committee on Oversight and Government.
+H. Rept.
+110-141.
+- 2007-05-09 — Reported (Amended) by the Committee on Oversight and Government.
+H. Rept.
+110-141.